 You can create your own grid template with the Speedy Blocks script for PaintShop Pro, or if you want to only use simple shapes with a folder full of photos, you can use the Mosaic Maker script (even though it is not really making a mosaic arrangement like described above).

 Placing several photos along a single line, in a series will create photo strips.
 Those could be simply aligned side by side, but will often show regularity in height or width, depending on their respective placement.
 Photos can be placed as if they were part of a filmstrip or those photos from photo booths.

-Here is another example of using the same setup that you would see from photo both.
-If one can use film strips, that is another way to display several photos, often of the single subject, or a sequential series of photos of a single action.
+Here is another example of using the same setup that you would see from a photo booth.
+If one can use film strips, that is another way to display several photos, often of a single subject, or a sequential series of photos of a single action.

 Not only we can use supports like film strips and frames, but how about a strip of stamps?
 Here is a cool example from Laramie.